gatsbywelles/DeepFake-Detection-Learning-Modules/_sources/education.md

 Nguyen et al. (2022) stress that the barrier to entry is falling.
 With online tutorials and pre-trained models, even people with little technical skill can create convincing deepfakes.
 This means political disinformation, scams, and harassment can spread more easily.

 For example, in 2019, criminals used AI-cloned voice to trick a UK energy firm executive into transferring €220,000, believing he was speaking to his boss (Stupp, 2019).
 This case shows how deepfake creation has already moved from experiments into real-world fraud.

+## Common Artifacts and Anomalies

+### Physiological Cues
+Li et al. (2018) discovered that early deepfakes blinked abnormally.
+Humans blink naturally at regular intervals, but fake videos often have long stretches without blinking.
+Head pose inconsistencies were also noted by Yang et al. (2019), where the face direction didn’t match the body.
+These are subtle cues but they are still useful for education.

+### Audio-Visual Inconsistencies
+Agarwal et al. (2020) found mismatches between phonemes (sounds) and visemes (lip movements).
+For example, lips shaped for “o” while the sound was “ee.”
+Humans notice these subconsciously, even if they cannot describe what feels “off.”

+### Temporal Flicker and Texture Issues
+Tolosana et al. (2020) describe how skin textures sometimes shimmer or shadows flicker across frames.
+Even when individual frames look real, across time the inconsistencies become noticeable.

+### Physiological Signals in Skin
+Ciftci et al. (2020) measured blood flow signals using skin color changes.
+Real videos show subtle red-green shifts, while deepfakes often miss them.

+### More Trustworthy than Real
+Nightingale and Farid (2022) showed that AI-generated faces were rated as more trustworthy than real faces.
+This is alarming: if humans not only fail to detect fakes but actually trust them more, then education cannot rely on “spotting tricks” alone.
+Instead, habits like source verification are essential.